OAuth Gateway

 just generate-github-token

-# Clone the repository git clone https://github.com/atrawog/mcp-oauth-gateway.git cd mcp-oauth-gateway # Install dependencies with pixi pixi install # Run initial setup just setup
+# Clone the repository with submodules git clone --recurse-submodules https://github.com/atrawog/mcp-oauth-gateway.git cd mcp-oauth-gateway # If you already cloned without submodules, initialize them git submodule update --init --recursive # Install dependencies with pixi pixi install # Run initial setup just setup

 # 1. Copy the example configuration cp .env.example .env # 2.
 Generate required secrets just generate-all-secrets # Generates JWT secret, RSA keys, and Redis password # 3.
 Edit .env with your configuration nano .env